vegvesen/nap-help/content/en/gen/roles.md

 ## Entur
 [Entur](https://www.entur.org/about-entur/) has the mandate to collect, adapt and coordinate travel data from all public transport companies in Norway, in such a way that all travelers may have access to the complete public transport supply in a uniform and standardized way.

-## Brønnøysundregistrene (BRREG)
+## Digitaliseringsdirektoratet (Norwegian Digitalisation Agency)
-Transportportal.no is included as a dedicated part of [«The National Data Catalog for Norway»](https://fellesdatakatalog.brreg.no/about), which is operated by [Brønnøysundregistrene](https://www.brreg.no/).
+Transportportal.no is included as a dedicated part of [«The National Data Catalog for Norway»](https://fellesdatakatalog.digdir.no/), which is operated by [Digitaliseringsdirektoratet](https://www.digdir.no/om-oss/about-norwegian-digitalisation-agency/887).

 ## Jernbanedirektoratet (The Norwegian Railway Directorate)